xiahouzuoxin/xiahouzuoxin.github.io/content/posts/LTVPredictionInInstallmentScenarios/index.md

 $$
 The model returns the _per-month forecasted revenue/commission_ for months 1..M as `output`, along with the latent coefficients.
 This `exponential` component can be viewed as a prior or baseline forecast of commission trajectories.
 But it suffers from the limitations of exponential pri-knowledge, where most of the scenarios are not satisfied.

-## Our Method
+## 3. Our Method

-Our method builds on the principles of end-to-end learning but is tailored to produce an LTV trajectory for installment scenarios.
+Our method builds on the principles of end-to-end learning of one-stage model but refered the 2 stage method in installment scenarios.
 The core idea is to model the fundamental, month-over-month survival process of a customer and use it to derive the full LTV curve.
 The model jointly learns retention probabilities and the resulting LTV in a single pass.

 #### Model Architecture